ClementNerma/NightOS/README.md

 ![NightOS Logo](logo.png)

-NightOS is an general-purpose operating system aiming to :
+NightOS is an **highly experimental** general-purpose operating system aiming to :

 * Provide maximum security to the average user
 * Be easily extensible and customizable by the average user